sunny420x/Thai-English-Bad-Words-Replacer/README.md

 <h1>Thai and English bad words replacer.</h1>
 <p>
-This is a function for Javascript.
+This is a badwords replacer function for Javascript which is using RegEx to match all listed badwords.
+You can modified, added remove the list the way you likes!
 </p>
 <h2>Usage:</h2>
 <p>